What’s been done so far in the Dorset AONB and an outline of our forthcoming activity:

 National Grid carried out formal stakeholder consultation to show our proposals to the public and received feedback used to shape a planning application.

-We anticipate that construction on the project will start in spring 2019 and will take up to three years to complete (including the removal of the existing line).
+Construction on the project began in summer 2019 and will take up to three years to complete (including the removal of the existing line).